SAM is governed by a board of directors, who serve to advance public health and safety by championing our four main objectives.

 Dr. Walker continues to work locally and nationally to increase health equity in patient care by improving pediatric and adolescent health workforce diversity and medical education.

 Ben’s passion for recovery, prevention and harm reduction comes from his own struggle with substance abuse.
-Sober since 6/15/96, Ben has been a part of the recovery community in almost every way imaginable; from a recipient to a provider to a spokesperson Cort has a deep understanding of the issues and a personal motivation to see the harmful effects of drug and alcohol abuse minimized.
+Sober since June 15, 1996, Ben has been a part of the recovery community in almost every way imaginable.
+From recipient to provider to spokesperson, Ben has a deep understanding of the issues and a personal motivation to see the harmful effects of drug and alcohol abuse minimized.

-Aside from frequent speaking engagements in the community, Ben built his career outside of the substance abuse industry.
-Until 2007 he was a HR Director at an S&P 500 firm.
-Ben left this role to help start a small Colorado based nonprofit, Phoenix Multisport (PM).
-As an original board member and then their first full time employee, Ben was instrumental in building this company that has received frequent national recognition for their innovative approach to building sober communities around sport and healthy activities.
-While with PM, Cort worked extensively with the treatment community as well as drug courts and the therapy community as advisor, a member of clinical teams, frequent speaker, liaison, etc.
+Today, he serves as director of professional relations for an adult substance-addiction treatment hospital.
+However, Ben built much of his career outside of the field of substance abuse recovery.
+Until 2007, he was the director of human resources at an S&P 500 firm.
+But his departure from that role did, indeed, compel him to do do more to help people enduring the substance struggles he knows so well.
+Ben started out by working to support a Colorado-based nonprofit that helps people regain sobriety, Phoenix Multisport (PM).
+As an original board member and then the nonprofit’s first full-time employee, he was instrumental in building Phoenix Multisport into a nationally recognized organization lauded for its innovative approach to building sober communities around sport and healthy activities.
+He worked extensively with the treatment community and with drug courts and the therapy community as advisor, a member of clinical teams, frequent speaker and liaison.

-As someone who understands the experience of the treatment recipient as much as the leadership of the program they are being treated in, Cort brings a holistic, compassionate, informed and very serious perspective to the effort.
+As someone who understands the experience of addiction treatment as much as the leadership of the programs delivering that treatment, Ben brings a holistic, compassionate and informed perspective to SAM’s efforts.